-Example: The effect of group memberships

-- Group A is defined with permissions for triggering requests in a host.
+Example: The effect of group memberships Group A is defined with permissions for triggering requests in a host.
 A group B is authorized to make payments.
-A group C is authorized to check invoices. - Group A is assigned through the "Marketing" department, group B through "Finance", and group C through the "Control group" business role.

-Jo User1 has a user account in this host.
+A group C is authorized to check invoices.
+Group A is assigned through the "Marketing" department, group B through "Finance", and group C through the "Control group" business role. department.
+The assigned to then Jo User1 has a user account in this host.
 They primarily belong to the "Marketing" department.
 The "Control group" business role and the "Finance" department are assigned to them secondarily.
-Without an exclusion definition, the user account obtains all the permissions of groups A, B, and C.

-By using suitable controls, you want to prevent an employee from being able to trigger a request and to pay invoices.
+Without an exclusion definition, the user account obtains all the permissions of groups A, B, and C. By using suitable controls, you want to prevent an employee from being able to trigger a request and to pay invoices.
 That means, groups A, B, and C are mutually exclusive.
 An employee that checks invoices may not be able to make invoice payments as well.
 That means, groups B and C are mutually exclusive.

-Table 12: Specifying excluded groups (UNXGroupExclusion table)

-Effective group Excluded group

-Group A

-Group B Group A

-Group C Group B

-Table 13: Effective assignments

-Employee Member in role Effective group Pat Identity1 Marketing Group A
+Table 12: Specifying excluded groups (UNXGroupExclusion table) Table 12: Spec ifying excluded grou ps (UNXGroupExclusion table) Table 12: Spec Effective grou ps (UNXGroupExclusion table) Excluded group • Effective grou Effective grou Excluded group Effective grou Group A Group B Group C Excluded group Group A Effective grou Group A Group B Group C ip Excluded group Group A

+One Identity Manager 9.1 Administration Guide for Connecting Unix-Based Target Systems